Alan Bewell

 In chapter three ‘Translating Early Australian Natural History’, Bewell offers an interesting account of the reception of Indigenous plant names and the appropriation of Indigenous drawings in William Westall’s work.
 Australian colonial poets are noticeably missing from this chapter which instead cites Erasmus Darwin once again.
 Bewell does, however, offer an interesting perspective on Wordsworth’s poetry throughout the volume, arguing that it is not about unchanging nature, but about living with a disappearing nature, in which “Nature present is understood as being already a part of nature past” (p.
 268).

 The narrative maintains an ironic tone throughout which is humorous and entertaining to read.
 It is however, also plastic enough that the reader is put in the uncomfortable position of being called on to admire the sheer ingenuity of the British empire.
 This is an effective technique for unsettling the reader and truly communicating the Zeitgeist of his subject.
-One of the side effects of reading the duel history of colonisation and Romanticism through the lens of natural history, as Bewell does here, is that plants take on an almost sentient aspect and are afforded a great deal of agency in the book.
-This leads to fresh and playful prose which can, however, also create a sense of erasure in the author’s treatment of indigenous cultures.
-Bewell ignores Aboriginal nations’ involvement in pre-colonial trade and biological exchange in Southeast Asia for instance.
-However, the history the author blends out does not invalidate his arguments.
+One of the side effects of reading the dual history of colonisation and Romanticism through the lens of natural history, as Bewell does here, is that plants take on an almost sentient aspect and are afforded a great deal of agency in the book.
+This leads to fresh and playful prose which can however, also create a sense of erasure in the author’s treatment of indigenous cultures.
+Bewell does not address Aboriginal nations’ involvement in pre-colonial trade and biological exchange in Southeast Asia for instance.
+However, such omissions do not invalidate his arguments.
 The approach to the biological history of colonisation during the Romantic period taken in this book builds on Paul Carter’s work on spatial history in postcolonial studies.
 Bewell’s primary contribution lies in the recontextualization of classic English Romantic poetry in the realities of a globalised network of biological exchange and the effect that this has had on how nature is written.

 Natures in Translation is an excellent example of how interdisciplinary scholarship can revolutionise our understanding of a subject.
 The text speaks to contemporary concerns without resorting to clumsy comparisons or platitudes.
 The image of nature so commonly propagated in the context of Romanticism is one of nostalgia, escapism, and the sublime.
 Bewell’s book dispels this image by systematically drawing a picture of nature at the forefront of cutting-edge science, modernity, trade, and power.
 His natures are not stable places of quiet retreat and touch stones of moral renewal, but dynamic, travelling, and translated natures on a global scale.
 Scholars of Romantic literature, the history of science, and those with an interest in ecocriticism will find this book to be a great enrichment to their understanding of both the Romantic period and current ecological realities.